 - Let cool for a ten minutes in pans, then put cakes onto a cooling rack to cool completely before frosting.

 - Make both frostings, the chocolate and vanilla.
-You can make my white frosting recipe found here, and make the chocolate frosting listed on this card.
+You can make my white frosting recipe found here, and make the chocolate frosting listed on this card.1 batch my white frosting recipe or your own favorite

-- To make this chocolate frosting recipe, add powdered sugar, cocoa powder, vegan butter, vanilla extract and 2-5 tbsp of the milk to a large mixing bowl.
+- To make this chocolate frosting recipe, add powdered sugar, cocoa powder, vegan butter, vanilla extract and 2-5 tablespoon of the milk to a large mixing bowl.3 ¾ cups organic powdered sugar, 4 tablespoon unsweetened cocoa powder, 3 tablespoon vegan butter, 1 teaspoon vanilla extract, 5 tablespoon dairy free milk

 - Use a hand-mixer or an electric mixer to combine.
 Add the milk gradually until you have a creamy consistency.
 You can add more or less milk, but be careful, it can turn too liquidy very fast.

-- If your frosting seems too liquidy, add powdered sugar; if it is too thick, add milk a tsp at a time.
+- If your frosting seems too liquidy, add powdered sugar; if it is too thick, add milk a teaspoon at a time.
 The final frosting should be spreadable.

 - Frost cakes.
 To make a Tuxedo Cake, apply the white frosting to the bottom layer only, not on the sides.